-- 1. Specialized traction. - a.
-Maximum of two points per track segment. - e.
-No studs on outside belts. - f.
-Studs must be unsharpened steel or insert carbide only. - g.
-Screw traction components may be used in lieu studs. - h.
-Refer to Snow Cross traction rules for placement and type of stud.
+1. Specialized traction.

+- e.
+No studs on outside belts. - Studs must be unsharpened steel or insert carbide only. f. - Screw traction components may be used in lieu studs. a. - Refer to Snow Cross traction rules for placement and type of h.